jackjliew/ai-openscale/connect-db.md

 {{site.data.keyword.aios_short}} uses a database to store payload, feedback, and measurement data.
 Besides selecting a database, you may also select a schema for your database - a schema is a named collection of tables in the database.

 1. Choose a database.
-You have two options: the free Lite plan database, or an existing or new database.
+You have two options: the free database, or an existing or new database.

     ![Select database](images/gs-config-database.png)